dusty-schmidt/gob-system/general-operations-bots/README.md

 ### v0.8.5 - **MCP Server + Client**
 [Release video](https://youtu.be/pM5f4Vz3_IQ)

-- Agent Zero can now act as MCP Server
+- GOB can now act as MCP Server
-- Agent Zero can use external MCP servers as tools
+- GOB can use external MCP servers as tools

 ### v0.8.4.1 - 2
 Default models set to gpt-4.1